 Drive only when you are ready to leave and never before.
 If you need to leave early, park in the Public Car Park (near Reception), take the shuttle to Meredith town and back, or check out Heaven Eleven (to the right of the Gift Shoppe), which sells things you forgot.

 Drivers must ARRIVE AND LEAVE WELL UNDER .05 and not under the influence of illegal drugs.
 Be safe and avoid heavy penalties and/or loss of license.
-On the final day, get a free breath test from Vanessa at all Helper Huts and Reception.
+Free breath testing is available next to the Ferris Wheel throughout the weekend.